PadmanabhanSaravanan/Rest-API/README.md

 #### **Level 0 The Swamp of POX**

 Level 0 is also often referred to as POX (Plain Old XML).
 At level 0, HTTP is used only as a transport protocol.
-For zero maturity level services, we use a single URL and a single HTTP method.
+For zero maturity level services, we use a single URI and a single HTTP method.
 We send a request to the same URI for obtaining and posting the data.
 Only the POST method can be used. for example, A particular company can have a lot of customers or users.
 We have only one endpoint for all the customers.
 All operations are performed via the POST method.

 ```markdown
 To get the data: POST http://localhost:8080/users